 What is a Brand Ambassador?

-Your main mission is to spread awareness of the brand through more of a “word of mouth” strategy, instead of direct marketing.
+Your main mission is to spread awareness of the brand through more of a word-of-mouth strategy, instead of direct marketing.

-15 Ways To Become a Brand Ambassador
+How to Become a Brand Ambassador in 20 Steps

 1. Create a compelling social media profile.